Looking to plan a PAC Baby Bottle donation drive at your church, school or with a community group?

 Pregnancy Aid Clinic provides all the materials you need for the Baby Bottle event.
 This includes informational brochures, stand banners, “flat baby bottles” (envelopes) for distribution, display items and collection baskets.
 A PAC staff member will work with a representative from your organization to ensure materials are received, the event is manned, and donations are properly collected and secured.

-Is there a way to manage the event with social distancing in mind?
+Is there a way to manage the event without physical bottles or envelopes?

-We can accommodate for your online services or meetings.
+We can accommodate for your online services or meetings in a digital baby bottle drive.
 PAC has digitally-formatted materials that can be e-mailed to your group via email or posted on your website.
-Further, our leadership team can address your group in a short video to inform and educate on how we can work together to protect the sanctity of life.
+Further, our leadership team can address your group in person to supplement your digital donation event, or you can share a short video we provide about where your donation goes.
 The donation drive follows, providing your members with several options to donate online, by text or sending a check in-the-mail.
 Additionally, parishes may choose to take up a second collection on the weekend of the event.

 How does the event work?